Nadir Sedrati: Discovery of the second body

-At the end of July, the police were given the task of solving the mystery of whose the remaining body parts were.
+At the end of July, the police were given the task of solving the mystery of who the remaining body parts were.
 Delving further into Sedrati's past, they learned that two of his acquaintances, Gérard Steil and Norbert Ronfort, had also gone missing.
 Believing that the body parts might belong to either of the two men, they contacted the family members and requested a DNA sample, which they successfully obtained after some complications.

-While waiting for the results, investigators established that Steil was last seen alive on May 15, when he was supposed to have a job interview with "Grossiord".
-They were again unable to establish a reasonable motive beyond the belief that Sedrati had killed Steil for his meager pension.
+While waiting for the results, investigators established that Steil was last seen alive on 14 May, when he was supposed to have a job interview with "Grossiord".
+They were again unable to establish a reasonable motive beyond the belief that Sedrati had killed Steil for his meagre pension.
 In September, DNA confirmed that the third kneecap found in the canal did indeed belong to Steil, and because of this, the police decided to dredge the entire canal in an attempt to find more remains.
-Their efforts were rewarded in November, when more remains were indeed located.
+Their efforts were rewarded in November when more remains were indeed located.
 Because of this, Sedrati was charged with Steil's murder, which he also denied.
 Alongside this, authorities found the identity papers of Ronfort, which led them to believe that his remains were somewhere in the canal too.

 Unsuccessful searches for the third and fourth bodies

-In December, another investigation was launched in order to find Ronfort, who was missing since July 19 and was last seen on a trip to buy a motorhome.
-By examining his phone calls, they learned that he planned to buy it from the same phony company Sedrati had used to lure the previous victims.
+Another investigation was launched in order to find Ronfort, who had been missing since 19 July and was last seen on a trip to buy a motorhome.
+By examining his phone calls, they learned that he planned to buy it from the same phoney company Sedrati had used to lure the previous victims.
 However, after two months of searching, they were unable to locate any remains, leading them to believe that Sedrati had hastily disposed of them due to his impending arrest.

-On March 22, 2000, Sedrati was charged with Ronfort's murder.
+On 22 March 2000, Sedrati was charged with Ronfort's murder.
 Although he denied all three murders, he was remanded to await trial in August 2001.
-While this was ongoing, investigations were reopened in the disappearance of Krauss, but as there was insufficient evidence to charge Sedrati with any crime, it was eventually dismissed.
+While this was ongoing, investigations were reopened into the disappearance of Krauss, but as there was insufficient evidence to charge Sedrati with any crime, it was eventually dismissed.

 Trial

+First instance

 On 25 April 2002, Sedrati's trial began at the cour d'assises in Meurthe-et-Moselle.
 Throughout the proceedings, Sedrati continued to arrogantly proclaim that he was innocent of all charges, which was initially backed up by the fact that nothing incriminating was found on the shredder found in his kitchen.
 However, the blood found on the linoleum and on the sink quickly changed that, as it indicated that he did indeed kill his victims in the kitchen.

-On May 3, 2002, Sedrati was found guilty on all counts and sentenced to life imprisonment.
+On 3 May 2002, Sedrati was found guilty on all counts and sentenced to life imprisonment.
 Still professing his innocence, he appealed the ruling.